jensmdriller/google-k8s-workshop/modules/13-build-pipeline.md

-Make Build Pipeline
+Build Pipeline
 -------------------

 Create a pipeline that builds application images using Google Container Builder service.

-1. Start with an empty `Jenkinsfile`
+1. Create an empty `Jenkinsfile` in the `sample-app` folder

 1. Define variables